saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - But the above can be implmented using Kotlin language.
 - There are open source libs which implements them.
 - Kotlin language can be easily extended with new functionality, eg. currying and composition functions.

-### Hiding constructors in Kotlin
-- To hide the constructor being called use "private constructor" keyword(s) after class keyword.
-- This way you can force the user to use only the factory method of the class for creatng instances of that class.

 ### Type aliases in Kotlin
 - Type aliases allow us to provide aliases for certain types, while keeping the underlying characteristics the same.